jeetsukumaran/cmake-pandocology/README.md

 In many cases your inputs are going to be more than just the primary source document: images, CSS stylesheets, BibTeX bibliography database files, stylesheets, templates etc.
 All these secondary files or inputs that are not the primary input to the "`pandoc`" program but are required to compile the main document are known as "*resources*".

-These resources can be specified on a file-by-file basis using the "`RESOURCE_FILES`" argument and on a directory-by-directory basis using the "`RESOURCE_DIRS`" argument:
+These resources can be specified on a file-by-file basis using the "`RESOURCE_FILES`" argument and on a directory-by-directory basis using the "`RESOURCE_DIRS`" argument (note that all paths are relative to the current source directory):

 ~~~
 add_pandoc_document(